Breast Augmentation FAQ

 How much does breast augmentation cost?

-Do I have to have general anesthesia?
+Do I have to have general anesthesia when I have breast augmentation surgery?

 Dr. Yamahata offers most patients the option of having breast augmentation performed using local anesthesia with intravenous sedation (twilight sleep) if they prefer not to be put under general anesthesia.

-When can I start working out again?
+When can I start working out again after breast augmentation?

 You may resume walking after the first few days as long as you avoid elevating your heart rate or blood pressure to minimize swelling and bleeding.
 After 4 weeks of rest and healing, most patients are ready to begin low-impact workouts on cardio equipment such as elliptical machines or stationary bikes and gradually resume more strenuous activity over the next 3 to 4 weeks.
 While many fit, active women find it difficult to put their workout routines on hold, it’s important to carefully follow Dr. Yamahata’s recovery recommendations.
 By giving your body time to heal properly, you are more likely to prevent complications or the need for additional surgery.